Timeline of the 2019–2020 Hong Kong protests (April 2020): 18 April

 Hong Kong police arrested 15 Democrats on the morning of 18 April.
 Most being current or former legislators were charged with participating in unlawful assemblies in 2019 in connection with the protests.

-From 2:00 pm about 30 protesters gathered outside the Cheung Sha Wan Police Station to support the arrested politicians.
-During the protest, police officers in the station spoke to the protesters three times alleging they were involved in violation of the Restriction Order and demanded they disperse.
-By 4:00 pm Fu Zhenzhong, the founder of the pro-Beijing Defend Hong Kong Campaign, and several pro-police protesters were on the scene with the pro-democracy protesters who were holding a sit-in protest.

 The arrests attracted the attention of the British and American governments and several international human rights organisations and the media.
 A total of five organisations including the International Bar Association, the Law Society of England and Wales and the International Commission of Jurists issued a statement indicating their concerns over the arrest of the 15 Democrats.
-They believed the arrests reflected the continued impact of Hong Kong's freedom of expression and right to protest.
+They believed the arrests reflected the continued impact on Hong Kong's freedom of expression and right to protest.
 Former Governor of Hong Kong Chris Patten criticised this as being against the rule of law and the actions of an authoritarian government.
 U.S. Secretary of State, Mike Pompeo, issued a statement condemning the arrests as not being in accordance with the Sino-British Joint Declaration.
 The Speaker of the United States House of Representatives, Nancy Pelosi, said on Twitter that Hong Kong's democracy and human rights continued to be violated, urging the White House to implement the Hong Kong Human Rights and Democracy Act.
 On 23 April, more than 30 members of the European Parliament issued two co-signed open letters condemning the political prosecution of Hong Kong democrats by the Hong Kong government.

 A government spokesman pointed out that the relevant cases had entered the judicial process and no one should make comments about unfounded speculations.
-A spokesperson from the Office of the Commissioner of the Ministry of Foreign Affairs of the People's Republic of China in the Hong Kong Special Administrative Region expressed strong dissatisfaction and firm opposition to the criticism by the European Parliament, referring to the open letter as "hypocrisy and arrogance on the issue of Hong Kong".
+An OCMFA spokesperson expressed strong dissatisfaction and firm opposition to the criticism by the European Parliament, referring to the open letter as "hypocrisy and arrogance on the issue of Hong Kong".